 Because decks are getting more expensive year after year many people would rather repair their deck, than replace it.
 There are many choices available as to whether to use composite or wood decking.
-It can be overwhelming and confusing meeting with contractors and receiving prices all over the place.
 I try and explain what types of materials are available and how we install our decks.
 We typically use Azek Composite Decking or Western Red Cedar decking.

 Western Red Cedar is an alternative choice to pressure treated wood and is less expensive than composite.
 It does however require maintenance.
 Cedar does not have any chemicals in it so it does not bend, warp, or move like pressure treated wood.
 The finished product is much nicer as well.
 If you want a maintenance free deck, than composite is the way to go.

 Please contact us for a FREE Estimate or email us anytime with any other questions.
 We look forward to working with you on your next deck project.